morepath/morepath/doc/building_large_applications.rst

   vice versa.

 * You may want the abilitity to swap in new implementations of a issue tracker or a wiki under the same paths, without having to change a lot of code.

 We're going to show how Morepath can solve these problems by partitioning a larger app into smaller ones, and mounting them.

 The code to accomplish this is more involved than simply declaring all paths under a single core app as we did before.
 If you feel more comfortable doing that, by all means do so; you don't have these problems.
-But if your application is successful and grows larger you may encounter these problems, and Morepath is there to help.
+But if your application is successful and grows larger you may encounter these problems, and these features are then there to help.

-We'll now show what changes you would make.

 Multiple sub-apps
 -----------------